lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 The signed contents of Internet-Drafts are primarily intended to be consumed by people.
-To be more precise, contents are intended to be shown to people in a printable or displayable form by means of services or software, rather than processed by machines.
+To be more precise, contents are intended to be shown to a person in a printable or displayable form by means of services or software, rather than processed by machines.
 The digital signature on the contents is to indicate to the recipient of the contents that the content has not changed since it was signed by the identity indicated as